Media classifications in Singapore

 Media classification in Singapore is currently administered by the Infocomm Media Development Authority (IMDA).
 All forms of media, including films, TV programs, video games, and theatrical productions, must receive an age classification before widespread distribution.

 Background

-Prior to 1991, the Singaporean government did not have an official classification system.
-Instead, works were either unconditionally allowed, partially censored, or completely banned.
-Starting from June 1991, the Media Development Authority (MDA) instituted a ratings system with 3 ratings – General Audience (G), Parental Guidance (PG), and Restricted 18 (R18).
-Over the years, new ratings have been added and modified, and the current system as of 2022 now has 6 possible classifications.
-In 2016, the MDA and the Infocomm Development Authority were merged together – as the successor of the merged authorities, the IMDA is the current regulator.
+Prior to June 1991, works are either passed, censored or banned from publishing as its media classification does not exist back then.
+In June 1991, the Media Development Authority (MDA) (now called Info-communications Media Development Authority (IMDA)) instituted a content rating system.
+At first, the ratings had three levels but over the years, these ratings have been expanded into six classifications to comply on television broadcast standards, with three being in the general rating and three being in the restricted ratings; the shapes are also changed as such (green circles (previously green triangles) for general ratings, orange rectangles for restricted ratings) for better identification.

 Classifications

 There are classification systems for the following types of media: films, TV programs, video games, and arts entertainment (e.g., theatrical productions).